 Villa Manzoni, Literary museum in Lecco, Italy

-Villa Manzoni is a neoclassical country house in Lecco decorated with sandstone details and columns.
-The building surrounds a central courtyard and sits near the city center.
+Villa Manzoni is a neoclassical country house in Lecco, decorated with sandstone details and columns.
+The building wraps around a central courtyard and sits close to the city center, where it now serves as a museum dedicated to the writer Alessandro Manzoni.

-The Manzoni family owned the estate from 1615 until 1818, when Alessandro Manzoni sold it.
-The building changed hands several times before the city of Lecco took ownership in 1960.
+The Manzoni family acquired the estate in 1615 and lived there for over two centuries before Alessandro Manzoni sold it in 1818.
+After changing hands several times, the city of Lecco took ownership in 1960 and turned it into a museum.

 The community of curious travelers